 - Reliable snow thanks to its altitude.
 The majority of the skiing is above the tree line.

-- Most things are expensive in Zermatt.
+- Most things in Zermatt are expensive.

 - The car-free environment is disrupted by electric taxis, buses and hotel shuttles constantly whizzing around.